 Colorado State law prohibits disposing of electronics in your regular trash.
 Electronics recycling can be taken to the City of Boulder's CHaRM Center, located at 6400 Arapahoe Road, Boulder.

-For a charge, clean appliances can be recycled at both at the CHaRM Center and with Western Disposal at their Trash and Recycle Center, 5880 Butte Mill Road, Boulder.
+For a charge, clean appliances can be recycled at both at the CHaRM Center and with Republic Services at their Trash and Recycle Center, 5880 Butte Mill Road, Boulder.
 Curbside pickup of appliances is also available.
 Please call Customer Service at 303-444-2037 for information, pricing, or to schedule a pickup.

-For a charge, cleaned scrap metal can be recycled with Western Disposal at their Trash and Recycle Center, 5880 Butte Mill Road, Boulder.
+For a charge, cleaned scrap metal can be recycled with Republic Services at their Trash and Recycle Center, 5880 Butte Mill Road, Boulder.
 Additionally, the City of Louisville will be reopening their scrap metal drop-off location in 2018.

 Hazardous Waste Materials